Selling Golf Clubs Online: How to Get More?

 Generally speaking, drivers are the clubs that will get you the most money when traded on their own.
 They’re followed by fairway woods, hybrids, wedges, and putters.
 Some putter brands, like Scotty Cameron, will get you more money than some longer clubs, but these are sought-after models.

 As for irons, the number of clubs in a set will greatly affect the total value.
-The more clubs there are in the set, the better the trade-in value.
+The more clubs there are in the set, the better the value.

 • PING G425 LST Driver: $215